 2. See the Eiffel Tower from Atop Galleries Lafayette

-Not only can you catch a killer panoramic view of Paris for free (we did it all for the gram, come on the gram…), but you can also do a mini Paris foodie tour of some of the best desserts in Paris
+Therefore, this is one of the most unusual things to do in Paris where you can you catch a killer panoramic view of Paris for free (we did it all for the gram, come on the gram…), but you can also do a mini Paris foodie tour of some of the best desserts in Paris.

 Hours: Open every day from 9:30 am to 8:00 pm.